-The Operating Company's total operating expenses increased by \$14.1 million for the year ended December 31, 2011 as compared to the year ended December 31, 2010.
-The Operating Company's management fees and incentive fees increased by \$4.9 million and \$3.5 million, respectively, for the year ended December 31, 2011 as compared to the year ended December 31, 2010.
+The Operating Company's total net operating expenses increased by \$22.6 million for the year ended December 31, 2012 as compared to the year ended December 31, 2012 as compared to the year ended December 31, 2011.
+The Operating Company's management fees increased by \$6.2 million and incentive fees increased by \$8.0 million, respectively, for the year ended December 31, 2012 as compared to the year ended December 31, 2011.
+The increase in management and incentive fees from the year ended December 31, 2011 to the year ended December 31, 2012 was attributable to larger invested balances, driven by the proceeds from the July 2012 and December 2012 primary offerings of NMFC's common stock and the Operating Company's use of leverage from its revolving credit facilities to originate new investments.
+As a result of the net increase in Adjusted Realized Capital Gains (Losses) and Adjusted Unrealized Capital Appreciation (Depreciation), a capital gains incentive fees accrual of \$4.4 million was booked for the year ended December 31, 2012.
+No capital gains incentive fees were booked for the year ended December 31, 2011.
 As a result of the IPO on May 19, 2011, the Operating Company pays management fees and incentive fees under its Investment Management Agreement, which provides a different basis for the calculation of these fees as compared to amounts previously paid prior to the completion of the IPO.
+As such, management and incentive fees were calculated in accordance with this agreement for a full year in 2012 as compared to a partial year in 2011.
 Prior to the IPO, an affiliate of the Predecessor Entities paid a majority of the management and incentive fees.